rasundsbak/rtd-tutorial/docs/source/000_kjoereplan.rst

 * We go strait to the cluster, and order a job :doc:`02_easy_login`.
 * Short presentation while we are waiting to come into the cluster.
 Name, role at UiO and what is my relation to AI.
 * Presentation working methods with the red and green sticky notes.
-* Short presentation of the workshop, and its documentation pages 00 - 03
+* Short presentation of the workshop, and its documentation pages 00 - 03 and 05

 **10:15-11:00**